 Other methods

-Less popular and practical methods include: pouring detergents or burnt oil into the water, installing various fancy structures or spikes on the rudder blade, which are supposed to make it harder to bite.
+Some lesser-known and less practical methods used to deter orcas include pouring detergents or burnt oil into the water or installing structures or spikes on the rudder blade to make it harder for orcas to bite.

 What to choose?

 As I wrote earlier, when sailing short handed, you cannot have and do everything.
-You have to make a decision and choose a maximum of 2-3 means that will always be ready (and not stored under the deck) and have a specific plan for their use.
+You have to make a decision and choose some means that will always be ready and have a specific plan for their use.
 It is worth considering modifying the yacht so that a possible tearing off of the freely hanging rudder blade does not lead to the sinking of the vessel.
 A fin modified in this way will also be safer in other situations.

 What to do during an attack?